GravAnt/bonita-task2/README.md

 # bonita-task2a
 This is the repository for the task 2a of Bonito.
-The file `translations.yaml` contains all the 323 transalted meta-templates, each one following its original structure.
+The file `translations.yaml` contains all the 323 translated meta-templates, each one following its original structure.

 Steps:
 1. Gather the meta-templates